 Being well informed about COVID-19 and understanding the actual risks to yourself and people you care about may help you to keep a more balanced perspective about the pandemic.
 We hope that you will find the following link useful: Public Health England.
 I think we should only put the Public Health England link in here as some of the EU guidance may differ from the UK and confuse readers.

 Live-In Care may be preferable for clients who are extremely vulnerable and need ‘shielding’.
-Having a live-in nurse or carer will reduce a client’s exposure to the virus by virtue of the fact that fewer nurses or carers will be coming to the house.
-However this is not an option for everyone, not least because the client needs to have a spare room in the house for the nurse or carer.
+Having a live-in nurse or carer will reduce a client’s exposure to the virus because fewer nurses or carers will be coming to the house.
+However, this is not an option for everyone, not least because the client needs to have a spare room in the house for the nurse or carer.
 We would be pleased to discuss live-in care with you to help you decide if it is suitable for your situation.

 All of our guidance and the procedures that we have put in place follow the latest advice from the Government, Public Health England and the United Kingdom Health Care Association (UKHCA).
 Communication is key and information is disseminated throughout the entire organisation as it is received.

-We have policy which is updated regularly to reflect current government guidance.
+We have a policy that is updated regularly to reflect current government guidance.
 A copy of our policy is available on request.

-Our service continues to deliver quality care high risk patients.
-Where necessary some patients care has and continues to evolve into instances which live in care is provided in order to minimise the risk of infection.
+Our service continues to deliver quality care to high-risk patients.
+Where necessary some patient’s care has and continues to evolve into instances in which live in care is provided to minimise the risk of infection.
 Our services offer flexibility in care options and choosing the right care for the patient is always at the heart of everything we do.
 We treat all of our clients with the most protection and safety, however, for those who may be more at risk.
-Those of who are elderly or have pre-existing medical conditions such as asthma, diabetes, or heart disease are at higher risk of becoming severely ill if they contract the infection.
+Those who are elderly or have pre-existing medical conditions such as asthma, diabetes, or heart disease are at higher risk of becoming severely ill if they contract the infection.